Hercules and Coach No. 2

 In the following decades, Edmonson County started to recover and grow.
 The arrival of railroads in the late 19th century boosted trade and transportation, further stimulating the local economy.
 Farming continued to be a vital part of Edmonson County's way of life, but other industries, such as timber and coal, also began to thrive.
 Today, the county remains a predominantly rural area with a strong sense of community and a focus on preserving its rich history and natural beauty.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Edmonson County, Kentucky.
+This timeline provides a condensed summary of the historical journey of Edmonson County, Kentucky.

 • 1825 - Edmonson County was established on January 12.